philipperolet/trg-players/project.md

 # Plan - TBD FINISH IT

-#### Faire marcher un player pas mal : tree explo ####
-- identifier la cause du bug du joueur qui tourne en rond
-- Le test d'intégration doit tourner exactement sur 300 steps
-- complété par 1 qui tourne sur 5 secondes

-- test & fix de ce bug

-#### Historique des jeux conservés et rejouables
-#### Visu de jeu sur le net
-#### Fin des "player senses" (cf v0.2.1)
-#### TBD - Première version de m0
+### v0.2.1 - Tree exploration
+cf notes

 ## Backlog

-### v0.2.1
+### v0.2.2 - Player senses
-- random player senses are only a 7*7 grid, the step and the score
+- rewrite random using player senses
-- exhaustive-player senses are only a 7*7 grid, the step and the score
+- rewrite exhaustive using player senses
+- rewrite tree-exploration using player senses

-### v0.3.0
+### v0.3.0 - History
 - option to store game & player data in a db for random player
 - * for exhaustive player
 - tools to inspect games

-### v0.4.0
+### Next versions
 - Add player using reinforcement learning - basic
-  - get back to speed on RL
-  - design algo

-### Next versions
+- Visu de jeu sur le net
 - Then use DL in a basic way to model part of it
 - then look up DL players
 - then look up alphazero